ConnectedBradford/CB_LOOKUPS/README.md

 |	tbl_person_efi	|	Data	|	The Currently calculated EFI for all individuals	|
 |	tbl_person_lsoa	|	GEO	|	Links Person  data to current LSOA , where known	|
 |	tbl_ward_boundaries	|	GEO	|	Shapefile data for Wards	|

+Docs
+Deaths+DSCRO+Spec.xlsx - describes the Death Data that is available.